syncfusion-content/winui-docs/winui/SegmentedControl/Getting-Started.md

 ## Populating items using business objects

-Populating items to the Segmented Control by setting the collection value to the `ItemsSource` property.
+Populating items to the Segmented Control by setting the collection of business objects to the `ItemsSource` property.

 ### ItemTemplate